WorkloadAutomation/ibm-workload-automation-chart/README.md

 ### Network enablement

-The IBM Workload Automation server and console can use two different ways to route external traffic into the Amazon Web Services Elastic Kubernetes Service cluster:
+The IBM Workload Automation server and console can use two different ways to route external traffic into the Kubernetes Service cluster:

 * A **load balancer** service that redirects traffic
 * An **ingress** service that manages external access to the services in the cluster